This post may contain affiliate links. Please read my Disclosure for more info.

 Founded in 2005, Butter London was one of the first free-from nail polish brands on the market.
 Butter’s vegan-friendly, 8-free formula delivers an ultra-shiny finish, along with even coverage in a single coat.
 It literally glides onto your nails like butter!

 And, last but not least, the colour lasts for up to 7 days with minimal chipping and fading.
-All Butter’s nail products are formulated without formaldehyde, formaldehyde resin, DBP, toluene, camphor, ethyl tosylamide, Xylene and TPHP.
+All Butter’s nail products are formulated without formaldehyde, formaldehyde resin, DBP, toluene, camphor, ethyl tosylamide, Xylene, and TPHP.

 If you’re looking for non-toxic makeup products, check out Butter’s make-up range which contains no parabens, mineral oil, petrolatum, sodium lauryl sulfate, phthalates, BHA and triclosan.

-My colour pick: Sheer Jelly
+My colour pick: Primrose Rose Hill Picnic

 Their 90% natural, 10-free formulas are made from wheat, cotton, wood pulp, potatoes and corn.
 As well as the formulas being free from benzophenone -1 and -3.

-My colour pick: Coquette
+My colour pick: Lychee

-If you’re looking for a brand that is vegan-friendly, high-quality and non-toxic, Yapa ticks all the boxes.
+If you’re looking for a brand that is vegan-friendly, high-quality, and non-toxic, Yapa ticks all the boxes.
 Yapa polishes are also free from lead, which can accumulate in the body if used regularly.
 Lead is known to be bad for our health and can even cause lead-poisoning.